01. History of Asbestos Use

 Duro Dyne Corporation was one company mentioned in the lawsuit as being responsible for Vinciguerra’s mesothelioma.
 Other asbestos companies in the lawsuit included:

 - E I DuPont De Nemours and Company

 - Goodyear Canada Incorporated

 - Crane Company

 Duro Dyne filed for Chapter 11 bankruptcy in September 2018 after facing thousands of asbestos lawsuits.
 The company faced further complications after the Department of Justice rejected their asbestos trust fund representative, Lawrence Fitzpatrick, due to his previous connections to Duro Dyne.
 Fitzpatrick also worked with other asbestos companies with trust funds, making the Department of Justice wary of his ability to act independently.

-Due to the rejection of their representative, Duro Dyne cannot move forward with their plan, which includes establishing a trust fund and putting it into practice, until their representative is secured and approved.
+Due to the rejection of their representative, Duro Dyne cannot move forward with their plan, which includes establishing an asbestos trust fund and putting it into practice, until their representative is secured and approved.
 Their plan is to establish a trust fund with at least $10.5 million in initial cash funding and $13.5 million in third-party funding.